zencart/documentation/content/user/new_user_topics/change_header_logo.md

 ## Admin Header
 A similar change can be made on the admin side.
 These definitions are in `admin/includes/languages/lang.english.php`; they contain the same four PHP define statements.
 You might use a different image in your admin.
 The filename mentioned here refers to a *different* file and location than the one used above for the storefront.

-To override these defintions, create a new file here: `admin/includes/languages/extra_defintions/lang.myChanges.php`.
-As long as the file is in the `extra_defintions` directory and starts with `lang.`, you can name it whatever you would like.
+To override these definitions, create a new file here: `admin/includes/languages/extra_definitions/lang.myChanges.php`.
+As long as the file is in the `extra_definitions` directory and starts with `lang.`, you can name it whatever you would like.
 Copy the code below, into the file, and you will now have overriden the admin image without modifying any core code:

 ```
 <?php